-Writing them down, and reading them, helps me remember.
+Writing them down and reading them helps me remember.
 I can remember what is right.
 I can also read sections about wealth and remember that it does not matter the most.
 Money is the means to an end rather than the final end.
 I want to learn and remember how to be a good friend and care about others around me.

 Tip: Whether you mark an entry every time as you read and discover something new, or spend seven minutes a day or three days a week commonplacing, building it into your life is the best way to ensure that it doesn’t end up under your closet.
 I know it has been a temptation of mine.
 Even if you forget about it for a while, you can always come back.
 There is no time limit or rules for your book.

-This year, a few of my goals are maintain a schedule to cultivate good sleep, exercise, and eating habits; cultivate relationships and grow spiritually; and find a job after graduating in the spring.
+This year, a few of my goals are to maintain a schedule to cultivate a good sleep, exercise, and eating habits; cultivate relationships and grow spiritually, and find a job after graduating in the spring.
 I wrote most of these goals down in January, and I’m still working on them.
 I also hope to grow in wisdom and learn about lives outside my own.
 So, commonplace book, here I go.
 I will not save every worksheet from Finite Math and Shakespeare, but I will keep this book with me.

-I really hope that I will look back and remember old entries.
+I hope that I will look back and remember old entries.
 I wonder what I will think when I look back at the quotes I wrote down when I was younger.
 I’d love to write more about this in the future once I get into collecting more quotes.
 Have you ever heard of or tried creating a commonplace book?
 If you’ve started or plan to start one, I would love to hear about it and plans for this year.